emdonahue/asv/README.md

 	asv2tsv [ASV]	Converts ASV into a tsv. awk [OPTION]...
-Runs awk on the rows of the asv on stdin. check [ASV]	Checks the integrity of the ASV in terms of column count and datatype consistency and presence of nulls. count FIELD[,FIELD]...
-[ASV]	Aggregates and counts the rows grouped by FIELD ids. cut [OPTION]...
+Runs awk on the rows of the asv on stdin. check [ASV]	Checks the integrity of the ASV in terms of column count and datatype consistency and presence of nulls. count [ASV]	Aggregates and counts unique rows.
+Equivalent to uniq -c but formatted as an asv. cut [OPTION]...
 Acts like unix cut on the asv using field names or ids. head N [ASV]	Prints the first N rows. header HEADER...
 Sets the headers for the asv supplied on stdin to the list of HEADERS.